John Rutty

 John Rutty (1697–1775) was a Dublin Quaker physician and naturalist born in Melksham, Wiltshire, England.
 He was the author of many texts including A methodical synopsis of the Mineral Waters of Ireland (1757) and An Essay towards the Natural History of the County of Dublin (1772).
 After his death his spiritual diary was published, and the botanist William Henry Harvey named the genus Acanthaceae Ruttya after him.

 Life

 He was born of Quaker parents on 25 December 1698.
 After a medical education at the University of Leyden, where he graduated M.D. in 1723 and read a thesis De Diarrhœa, he settled in Dublin as a physician in 1724.
 There he practised throughout his life.

+Rutty was one of 49 physicians and chirurgeons who declared their public support for the construction of a Publick Bath in Dublin in May 1771 and named Achmet Borumborad as a well qualified individual for carrying such a scheme into existence.

 He lived simply and often gave his services to the poor.
 On 6 April 1775, John Wesley records that he 'visited that venerable man Dr. Rutty.'
 Rutty then lived in rented rooms at the eastern corner of Boot Lane and Mary's Lane in Dublin.

-He died on 27 April 1775, and was buried in a Quaker burial-ground on St Stephen's Green.
+He died on 27 April 1775, and was buried in a Quaker burial-ground close to St Stephen's Green.